 This programme emphasises those aspects of Economics that relate to the practical application of Economics to finance, policy making and management.

-BSc Hons Economics focuses on the aspects of economics that relate to the practical application of Economics today, in finance, policy making, management, organisational behaviour and consumer decisions.
+BSc Hons Economics focuses on the aspects of economics that relate to the practical application of Economics today, in finance, policymaking, management, organisational behaviour and consumer decisions.

 This course offers you the opportunity to study the many different ways in which society distributes scarce resources such as land, labour, raw materials, and machinery to produce goods and services.

-There are two subdivisions within Economics - Microeconomics involves the study of the supply and demand decisions of individuals and organisations, such as how profits can be maximised and how much of a good or service consumers will demand at a certain price.
-Macroeconomics deals with the study of outcomes in the whole economy concerned with issues such as unemployment, inflation, economic growth, productivity, and investment.
+• Microeconomics involves the study of the supply and demand decisions of individuals and organisations, such as how profits can be maximised and how much of a good or service consumers will demand at a certain price.

 Economics relies upon analytical and quantitative techniques to verify or reject theories about such behaviour.
-One of the most frequently used techniques is Econometrics, where statistical techniques are used to formulate models, estimate economic relationships and to develop forecasts.
+One of the most frequently used techniques is Econometrics, where statistical techniques are used to formulate models, estimate economic relationships and develop forecasts.

 As well as the core aspects, Economics can also be applied to a variety of areas and these are reflected in the range of topics that you will have the opportunity to study during the programme.